ptallo/sarral_website/README.md

 # Setting up DNS Records

 In order to setup the DNS records for this project I followed [this](https://cloud.google.com/run/docs/mapping-custom-domains#run) guide in google's docs

+# Setting up Workload Identity Federation and Related Service Account

+In order to setup the WIF and SA I followed the instructions in [this repository](https://github.com/google-github-actions/auth/tree/main)